ethanhillas/Atomic-Attack-Lab/README.md

 - AWS Profile not being recognised by Terraform:
   - This is a known bug in Terraform.
 Sometimes Terraform will pick up the "default" credential stored in the ~/.aws/credential file rather than the one you provide.
 To fix this, specify an environment variable to override this check (`export AWS_PROFILE=your_cred_profile`)
 - Windows hosts not reachable during ansible configuration phase:
   - Sometimes the EC2Config or cloud init (UserData) script on windows hosts fails for arbitrary reasons.
 I have not discovered the cause of this yet, so the only fix is to `recreate` and `configure` the windows module again.
+A potential cause of this is under resourced machines (e.g. t2.micro), upgrade to t2.small or t2.medium for more reliability.

 ## TODO
 ```